-\begin{example} In \cite{RandomWalks}*{Proposition 4.1.8}, it was shown that the group of random walks is of order $6$ if and only if $\det(\Delta_Q)=0$, with $\Delta_Q$ given by \eqref{eq:DeltaQ}.
+\begin{remark} In \cite{RandomWalks}*{Proposition 4.1.8}, it was shown that the group of random walks is of order $6$ if and only if $\det \Delta_Q=0$, with $\Delta_Q$ given by \eqref{eq:DeltaQ}.
 That proof uses additional assumptions on the entries of matrix $P$, from \eqref{eq:P}, that follow from their probabilistic nature.
-In our proofs of Proposition \ref{prop:6}, we do not use those additional assumptions. \end{example}
+In our proofs of Proposition \ref{prop:6}, we do not use those additional assumptions. \end{remark}